orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 If only privately hosted, if number of players increases, suggest to move to @ether (or partially), or increase @private.managed.

 - How to handle collisions across adjacent nodes
 - How would you do audio.
 Let sources interfere with eachother, then add them together and render that.
 How to do that over a range of perspectives
+- Sound/Light in certain directions.
+- Configurable speed of sound, and whether it can travel through something.

+Effectively what we need is a way to render audio/light etc.. to go in all di

 Hazy World